Ensure you have the group register and emergency contact numbers for all leaders and students

 Arrival in Edinburgh City Centre: Approximately 15–20 minutes after departure

-The route follows a set loop, starting from Princes St Gardens and visiting key Oxford landmarks including the Castle Esplanade, St Giles', The Royal Mile, Grassmarket, Greyfriars Kirkyard, Scott Monument and Calton Hill.
+The route follows a set loop, starting from Princes St Gardens and visiting key Edinburgh landmarks including the Castle Esplanade, St Giles', The Royal Mile, Grassmarket, Greyfriars Kirkyard, Scott Monument and Calton Hill.
 The tour is designed to introduce students to Edinburgh's history history, university life, and global significance, with plenty of opportunities for memorable photos and interactive learning.

 00:00 – Depart CES Edinburgh, your guide will give you a brief introduction to the tour